-Evaluation of U.S. transfer work occurs for degree-seeking students after the official transcript(s) have been received in the Office of Admissions.
-The application of transfer credit toward a degree at the university cannot be determined until the transcript has been articulated and a degree plan is made; therefore, students should send college credit as soon as it is available on the official transcript.
-Students with foreign documentation must submit the official/original international document(s) required for admission to the Office of Admissions (official transcripts\, translations and either of the following types of foreign credit evaluation: NACES, SDR, or AACRAO evaluation services or by submitting the appropriate syllabus information).
+The application of transfer credit toward a degree at the university cannot be determined until the transcript has been articulated and a degree plan is made; therefore, students should have their transcript sent as soon as their credit is posted.

+Students with international documentation must submit the official/original international document(s) required for admission to the Office of Admissions (official transcripts, translations and any one of the following types of international credit evaluations: NACES, SDR, or AACRAO evaluation services or by submitting the appropriate syllabus information).